 Beyond the glazed screen of the entrance is the work hub available to all residents and linked directly to the courtyard.

-The development is a 21st century interpretation of the classic London mansion block.
-Fisherton street has been built in traditional brick; classically and elegantly proportioned yet detailed in a crisp modern style.
+The development is a modern interpretation of the classic London mansion block, built in traditional brick; classically and elegantly proportioned yet detailed in a crisp modern style.

 Church Street, NW8